 The Tax Collector's investment practices are governed by Sections 219.075 and 218.415, Florida Statutes.
-The Tax Collector was authorized to invest in certificates of deposit, obligations of the U.S. Treasury, and repurchase agreements.
+The Tax Collector was authorized to invest in certificates of deposit, obligations of the U.S. Treasury, and money market funds.

 Investments were as follows: